GraceAlways123/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task 9: deletes a directory
+Task 10: changes directory to the previous one